managarm/managarm/docs/src/contributing/lsp.md

 This provides autocompletion, hover information, basic refactoring and other features to your text editor of choice.

-As the server runs inside a container or with a modified environment, which is a nonstandard configuration, some editor configuration will be required.
+As the server runs inside a container or within a modified environment, which is a nonstandard configuration, some editor configuration will be required.

 ## Common setup
-Using the `scripts/managarm-lsp-launcher.sh` script in the `bootstrap-managarm` repository, we conveniently launch an LSP server in our build environment.
+Using the `scripts/managarm-lsp-launcher.sh` script in the `bootstrap-managarm` repository, we can conveniently launch an LSP server in our build environment.

 This script discovers what package context you're currently in and runs clangd appropriately.
-It relies on a link to the compile commands database to detect what package it's working in.
+It relies on the `compile_commands.json` link to figure out what package you're currently in.
 To create this link, run:

 ```sh
 xbstrap -C /path/to/build-dir lsp <package> -- ln -s @THIS_BUILD_DIR@/compile_commands.json
 ```

-The package, for instance, would be `managarm-system`, which will place `compile_commands.json` in the root of the `managarm` source managed by `xbstrap`.
+For instance, if `<package>` is `managarm-system`, it will place a link in `<source dir>/managarm/compile_commands.json`, as this is where the xbstrap `managarm` source is located.

 ### Note on "multi build" sources
 Some code, such as the `managarm` kernel and servers, is built under two distinct configurations from the same source.
-For these, the above procedure won't be sufficient (which one of the two compile databases do you pick?).
+For these, the above procedure will not be sufficient (which one of the two compile databases do you pick?).
 As a workaround, we can instruct clangd to conditionally pick a compile database.